roys/java-hdl-webserver/README.md

 ## Running the server
 Give me a few days to write up the instructions. :)

+## How it works
+Google have added some [triggers at IFTTT](https://ifttt.com/google_assistant) for Google Assistant (i.e. Google Home and Google Pixel).
+Combining them with the [Maker actions](https://ifttt.com/maker) a web request can be sent to the HDL Buspro server in this project.
+The server interprets the requests by using the actions you have set up and sends the belonging HDL commands to the IP gateway.

 ## Setting up the commands
 Give me a few days to write up the instructions. :)